tomas-fryza/esp-micropython/lab6-serial/README.md

    >
    > You can find a comprehensive tutorial on utilizing a logic analyzer in this [video](https://www.youtube.com/watch?v=CE4-T53Bhu0).

-5. (Optional) See the [DHT12 class](../solutions/06-serial/dht12.py) code.

-6. (Optional) Use BME280 sensor and read humidity, temperature and preassure values.
+5. (Optional) Use BME280 sensor and read humidity, temperature and preassure values.

    * BME280 [class](../solutions/06-serial/bme280.py)
    * Testing [script](../solutions/06-serial/03-i2c_sensor_bme280.py)